s3taa/encryption-tool/README.md

 # Encryption Tool

-A command-line encryption tool built in Python implementing two classical ciphers.
+A command-line encryption tool built in Python implementing Caesar and Vigenère ciphers, with a menu-driven interface to switch between methods.
 Built as a learning project while teaching myself Python fundamentals.

 ## Features